Money in Thailand: A Tourist Guide to ATMs, Cards and Exchange

 This post may contain affiliate links.
 If you make a purchase using one of these links, I may receive a small reward at no extra cost to you.
 See my Disclosure Policy for more information.

-I’ve put together everything I know about ATMs, exchanging money, and using your card in Thailand to help you save some cash and feel like you’ve beat the system of omnipresent fees.
+I’ve put together everything I know about ATMs, exchanging money, and using your card in Thailand to help you save some cash and feel like you’ve beaten the system of omnipresent fees.

 Best foreign currency to bringUSD, Euro, GBP, etc.